Najeed31/Voice-Recogition/README.md

 - The system compares the sample to all trained models.
 - If a match is found, the student's attendance is marked.

+### Folders and .txt Files:
+- These files are important and are used in the code for maintaining voice recordings.
+- training_set_addition.txt contains the .wav file names of all the recorded samples and these names are read from this file when training the model.
+- testing_set_addition.txt contains the .wav file name of the voice being tested at run time.
+- training_set folder contains all the .wav files taken from the user to train the model.
+The files are automatically saved in this location as long as the folder is in the same directory as TrainData.ipynb.
+- trained_models folder contains all the .gmm models trained from the .wav files in the training_set.
+The files are automatically accessed from training_set folder and the .gmm saved in the trained_models folder as long as the folder is in the same directory as TrainData.ipynb.
+- testing_set contains the .wav file of the voice being tested at run time.

 ### GUI:

 Developed in PyQt5.